10 The Private Capital Research Institute: Making Private Data Accessible in an Opaque IndustryJosh Lerner (Harvard Business School)

 The PCRI is a non-profit corporation devoted exclusively for charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1986 as amended.↩︎

-See Section 3.
-Among other things, this ECB Guidance states that “Underwriting of transactions presenting high levels of leverage … should remain exceptional … and trigger a referral to the highest level of credit committee or similar decision-making level.”↩︎
+See Section 3 of the ECB Guidance, which states that “Syndicating transactions presenting high levels of leverage … should remain exceptional … and form part of the credit delegation and risk management escalation framework of the credit institution.”↩︎

 The Private Equity Growth Capital Council (2013) reported that 2,800 private equity firms were headquartered in the US investing in buyout, growth equity, infrastructure, and energy funds.
 Over the same time period, the PCRI database has recorded 1,600 US private capital firms that solely invest in buyouts.
 In addition, the National Venture Capital Association reported 874 US venture capital firms were in existence in 2013 with 1,331 VC funds and US$192.9 billion under management.
 By comparison, for 2013, the PCRI database has 2,082 US venture capital firms seeking investments.
 Some of the differences between the PCRI database and the reports can be explained by different firm-type classifications (for example, it is challenging to distinguish growth equity firms, which are often classified as venture capital), as well as the fact that the PCRI is missing firm type for about 30 percent of the data (Jeng and Lerner 2015).↩︎